con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The thorough queller of intense affliction,
 Arriving at *saṃsāra*'s opposite shore,
-Wearing the crown of wisdom consecration,
+His crown the crown of wisdom consecration,
-With perfect buddhas as his ornaments, (84)
+His ornaments comprising perfect buddhas, (84)

 * VV takes *śamitāśeṣasaṃkleśaḥ* as a genitive rather than instrumental *bahuvrīhi*.
 Tib. suggests the latter.
 * 84b: Can't seem to get *ocean of saṃsāra* to fit into the verse.